-But what holidays in the Netherlands 2025 are those exactly?
+But which Dutch holidays in 2026 are those exactly?

 What dates do holidays fall on?

-The official holidays 2025 in the Netherlands vary from year to year.
-Below is an overview of the holidays 2025 Netherlands and 2026, including the day of the week:
+The 2026 official holidays in the Netherlands vary from year to year.
+Below is an overview of the 2026 Netherlands and 2027 holidays, including the day of the week:

 Holidays 2026: